africanproofs/provider-register/README.md

 ## Standardised Provider File.
-**A Standardized JSON file for Flare Validators and Providers to publish as their info URL field when calling the register action on the Flare Provider Register Contract.**
+**A Standardized JSON file for providers to publish as their info URL field when calling the register action on the ProviderRegister Contract.**

 ### THE PROVIDER DECIDES WHAT THEY PUBLISH.
 NO AUTHORITY.

 - name: Name of validator or price provider
-- chains: [Array]
+- chains: {Object}
     - chain_id: Chain ID where this data is applicable,
     - address: EVM address associated to the provider
 - organisation: {Object}